The Finest Cast In Scotland

 The Cathedral Stream Pool Salmon Lies

 These two main salmon lies that create the magic of this fantastic fly fishing pool are caused by two riverbed depressions that are simply known as the top & bottom pots.
 A carefully placed anchor by your boatman as he ropes you down the pool will allow even a novice Speycaster to make sure their fly swim is optimised.
-This is the only approach to this wonderful pool as riverbank fishing isn't possible on this special area of the Dunkeld House salmon beat.
+This is the only approach to this wonderful pool as riverbank fishing isn't possible on this special pool of the Dunkeld House salmon beat.

 A Rested & Well Managed Salmon Pool

 I think another part of the reason this fantastic salmon pool does so well is because it's often not fished to death like so many popular Tay salmon pools as it's dependent on a boat booking to access it.
-Sure this is a perfect trap for running Tay salmon where a travelling 'sea-licer' can show up at any moment but when there's resident salmon lying in here the less they see always seems to make them more responsive!
+Sure this is a perfect trap for running Tay salmon where a travelling 'sea-licer' can show up at any moment but when there's resident salmon lying in here the less they see will always make them more responsive!

 A True River Tay Salmon Pool Gem